RascalSoftware/RAT/docs/source/devDocumentation.rst

 .. note::
       Despite tests being written in MATLAB, RAT's unit tests also test the C++ code of RAT in a way.
-      This is achieved through comparing the outputs of mex and matlab versions of all the possible parallelization of standardTF_reflectivityCalculation.
+      This is achieved through comparing the outputs of mex and matlab versions of all the possible parallelization of nonPolarisedTF.reflectivityCalculation.
       This includes the following:

-        1. standardTF_customLayers (Single,Points and Contrast)
+        1. nonPolarisedTF.customLayers (Single, Points and Contrast)
-        2. standard_TF_customXY (Single,Points and Contrast)
+        2. nonPolarisedTF.customXY (Single, Points and Contrast)
-        3. standardTF_standardLayers (Single,Points and Contrast)
+        3. nonPolarisedTF.standardLayers (Single, Points and Contrast)